-The series production engine on which the engine of the make is based.
+The original engine is the series production engine mounted on the original car.

-1.48 BSFC
+1.49 Engine BSFC

 The BFSC (Brake Specific Fuel Consumption) is a measure of the fuel efficiency of a system.
 It is the rate of fuel consumed by the system divided by the power produced by the system.